 You have several options for certification, so it is important to narrow them down from the beginning.
 Start with considering the following areas: elementary school, middle school, high school, or special education.
 Deciding what type of students you want to instruct and what subjects you want to teach are the first steps to becoming a teacher in West Virginia.
 You can learn more about teachers, students, districts, and certification guidelines at the West Virginia Department of Education.

-Complete Your Education Requirements for Teaching in West Virginia
+Complete Bachelor's in Education Requirements for a Teaching Certificate in West Virginia

-The basic education requirements in West Virginia are the possession of a Bachelor's Degree and the completion of a State Board-approved teacher preparation program.
+The basic education requirements in West Virginia are the possession of a bachelor's degree that's completed within a State Board-approved teacher preparation program.
 The preparation program prepares individuals for specific areas of certification.
-Regularly, teacher preparation programs are blended together with Degree programs.
-The blended route allows for individuals to become certified teachers earlier in life.

 Complete a Teacher Preparation Program